Shouree/storm-http-framework/doc/03-Library_Reference/01-Standard_Library/10-IO/01-Url.md

 ===

 The type `core.io.Url` stores a generic url.
 In the context of Storm, a url consists of a protocol followed by a sequence of `/`-separated parts.
-The `Url` also has the concept of whether it refers to a file or a directory.
-Urls referring to a directory are outputted with a trailing `/`, files do not have a trailing `/`.
+The `Url` is designed to be a convenient way of manipulating urls (such as paths) without resorting to string manipulation.
+As such, the `Url` class typically does not access the file system.
+It is therefore possible to create `Url`s that refer to non-existent or even invalid file names.
+To aid in differentiating between urls to files and urls to paths, the `Url` class has a notion of whether it refers to a file or directory.
+By convention, urls that refer to a directory are printed using a trailing slash `/`.

-One of the supported protocols is the `file://` protocol that is used to access local files.
-Urls that use the `file://` protocol are outputted as regular paths.
-If no protocol is specified, the path is a relative path.
+The associated protocol manages access to the underlying file system.
+As such, there are members of the `Url` class that uses the associated protocol to check if a constructed `Url` exists, to open it, list the contents of directories, etc. All protocols do not support all operations.
+For example, the `file://` protocol that is used for local files (and pretty-printed as regular paths) supports all operations, while the protocol for relative paths supports none of them.

 The library contains a few convenience functions that produce `Url`s that serve as a starting point for further path traversal: